Tlaster/PreCompose/README.md

 ![badge-macOS](https://img.shields.io/badge/Platform-macOS-purple)
 ![badge-web](https://img.shields.io/badge/Platform-Web-blue)

-Compose Multiplatform Navigation && ViewModel, inspired by Jetpack Lifecycle, ViewModel, LiveData and Navigation, PreCompose provides similar (or even the same) components for you but in Kotlin, and it's Kotlin Multiplatform project.
+Compose Multiplatform Navigation && ViewModel, inspired by Jetpack Navigation, ViewModel and Lifecycle, PreCompose provides similar (or even the same) components for you but in Kotlin, and it's Kotlin Multiplatform project.

 # Why PreCompose
  - Write your business logic and UI code once in one `commonMain`, and your application can be anywhere, powered by Kotlin and Compose!